Looking to know more about CBD oil?

 The following three methods commonly used for extracting CBD oil from hemp plant or marijuana:

 1. Liquid Solvents: In this method, a liquid solvent such as hexane, ethanol, butane or isopropyl alcohol is put to use.
 The method involves using running the liquid solvent through the plant to strip it off the cannabinoids and flavours which are transferred to the liquid.
 The evaporation process is used for removing liquid and the process leaves you with concentrated chemicals and flavours in the form of oil.
 This method is the easiest means to extract CBD as it involves the use of simple instruments and is rather inexpensive.

 2. CO2 Extraction: Performed with the help of ‘closed loop extractor’ equipment under strictly maintained variables such as temperature and pressure, CO2 extraction method is considered much better than using a liquid solvent as the end product obtained is pure and involves minimal risk of contaminants.
 Since this is performed in a strictly controlled temperature and pressure, the method can also be used for extracting CBD oil from THC.
-This process is generally used by professional CBD producers.
+This process is generally used by professional CBD producers like CBD Oil UK.

 3. Oil Extraction: Oil extraction method has been used for extracting cannabinoids from hemp plant and cannabis plant for a very long time.
 The mainly used oil in the process is olive oil.
 This simple extraction method is used by many home producers.
 The process involves decarboxylation of the raw plant and heating of the plant to a specific temperature which activates chemicals in the plant.
 Since olive oil cannot be evaporated therefore the process is not viable for commercial CBD oil producers.

 What Effect Does CBD Oil Have on Your Body?